sky-uk/osprey/README.md

 user: someone
 password: ***
 Logged in to local.cluster

+# Alternatively, you may provide username and password as CLI arguments
+$ osprey user login someone $MY_PASSWORD
+Logged in to local.cluster
 ```

 It will generate the kubeconfig file creating a `cluster` and `user` entry